I’m still alive, but not feeling great. Let me start at the beginning though…

 I couldn’t take any ibuprofen (my usual drug of choice) because it’s dangerous to take before or immediately after a long run.
 And for some reason I forgot about the Dayquil (which has acetaminophen and is safe to take).

-I ate randomly for the rest of the day.
-I wasn’t hungry, but my body felt depleted so I made myself eat.
-I also tried to get a picture of how blood-shot my eyes were, but it didn’t come out.
 After a good night’s rest I still feel a little sick and my body hurts.
 I think most of it is from the marathon.
 I normally can fight off illness with a good night’s rest, but the mary taxed my body a little too much.

 I just don’t understand why my back hurts – and I’m constantly reminded of this when I cough